Dear colleagues, partners, and friends,

 First, the initial message is either very general, but really stresses the urgency, or comes up with a story where you can help us save a lot of money.
 It is also often a bit pushy.
 And if you answer, it will become even more demanding to build up time pressure.

-Also, the signature on the bottom of the message is usually not in the same style or with the same content as the one that we use.
+Also, the signature on the bottom of the message is usually not in the same style or with the same content as the one that you are used to from us.

 Another common denominator is that actual sender’s name and origin of the message are masked, meaning that the “From” or “Sender” field in the header contains the name and e-mail address of a person at Biogents.